stephenberry/json_performance/README.md

 # Registration Comparison

-> Even with Glaze being the fastest, it is also the cleanest for registration and automatic type deduction.
+> Even with Glaze being the fastest, it is also the cleanest (without macros) for registration and automatic type deduction.
 Glaze doesn't require an additional to_json definition.

 ### Glaze